Our services that are impacted

 We are temporarily suspending all overseas pension attestations for recipients of an overseas pension due to the Government’s instruction for the public to stay at home and away from others.
 Please email our Democratic Services team for further information.

-We are currently processing householder, full, outline and reserved matters applications dated 9 April, other categories from 9 April, and conditions discharges from 20 March.
-We apologise for these delays.
+We are currently processing conditions discharges and non material amendments from 10 July.
+We’re processing householder, full, outline and reserved matters applications and other categories from 27 July.
+We apologise for the delay.
 If you would like to speak to someone, regarding your application, please contact 03450455215.

 - Planning Committee agreed a new scheme for public speaking on 13 May 2020.
 The scheme has been revised to recognise that meetings of the committee are taking place virtually.